 The Pompidou Centre in Malaga is set in the city’s harbor and the colorful cuboid glass building itself is entrancing.
 It is the only branch of the Pompidou outside of Paris.
 It’s got works from the 20th century such as old favourites like Frida Kahlo, Matisse and Rene Magritte.

 Set in an old mansion, the Picasso Museumshowcases the works of the Malaga-born artist.
 The museum has works by Picasso donated by his daughter-in-law and grandson.
 After a redesign in 2017, the museum is arranged in chronological order and houses more than 150+ of Picasso’s works.
+There’s a great rooftop restaurant at the Picasso Museum which is a local hotspot in its own right.

 The Picasso Museum is the most visited museum in Andalusia!
 Remember not to mix it up with Casa Natalwhich is Picasso’s actual birthplace and has only a small exhibition dedicated to him.